Viennese customer (standing up, exasperated, after 20 minutes of trying to get the bill, in German) ‘Excuse me, Mr

 The Cafe Sperl on a quiet Thursday night – photo Robert Pimm

-Oberlaa Konditorei (Kurbadstrasse, 10th District): 6/10.
+Oberlaa Konditorei (Kurbadstrasse, 10th District).
 A Vienna institution which has spawned a chain of pleasant cafes, with a strong focus on cakes (I had the Apfel Streusel Kuchen – apple crumb cake – and a kleiner Schwarzer).
-Ambience: 2: bustling, lively.
-Uniqueness: 1: a chain with unremarkable decor, but the original near the Kurpark has a certain grandeur and is impressively large.
-Service: 1 for speed, 2 for friendliness.
+A bustling, lively place whose modern decor is offset, in the original near the Kurpark, by a certain grandeur and an impressively large range of cakes.
+Got a sweet tooth?
+You know you deserve it.

 The terrific cake selection at the Oberlaa Konditorei – Photo Robert Pimm

-Palmenhaus (Burggarten 1, 1st District): 7/10.
+Palmenhaus (Burggarten 1, 1st District).
 One of Vienna’s newer venues, opened in 1998, in an airy greenhouse built in 1901.
 In winter, you can sit inside; in summer, the terrace is beautiful, with a view of the Burggarten.
 Good for people-watching or chilling; no pressure to move.
 The furniture on the terrace is functional; that inside is comfier.
-When I visited recently the service was friendly but classic Viennese (see intro).
-Friendly waiter, sitting texting near our table: “Sorry, I can’t serve you.
-Nor can that guy there.
-X can serve you – he’s somewhere inside.”
-Ambience: 2: good buzz, lively.
-Uniqueness: 3 – unique setting makes it definitely worth a visit.
-Service: 0 for speed, 2 for friendliness.
+A friendly place with a lively ambience.

 The Palmenhaus terrace has a lovely location – Photo Robert Pimm